Crawford family murder: Media

 An episode of Sensing Murder titled "Almost Perfect" which aired on 30 May 2006 featured the crime.
 Detailed investigation in Greg Fogarty's 2011 book, Almost Perfect: The True Story of the Crawford Family Murders, takes a close look at the case from the perspective of someone who lived in the same street at the time of the crime.
-The case was also detailed in a 2016 episode of Felon True Crime Podcast.
+The case was also detailed in a 2016 episode of Felon True Crime Podcast and in episode 290 of Casefile true crime podcast.